-- The third resource is a 37-page “Self-Directed Guide for Designing Courses for Significant Learning.” (click to download) This is intended as a “do it yourself handbook.”
+II.
+The second resource is a 37-page “Self-Directed Guide for Designing Courses for Significant Learning.” (click to download) This is intended as a “do it yourself handbook.”
 It introduces each major step and then provides a workshop for applying that step to the design of a course.
 It is also frequently used as a pre-workshop reading assignment.
 By reading the text (they don’t need to do the application exercises for this purpose), they get an initial overview of the basic ideas.
 This allows the workshop leader to spend more workshop time on application exercises.

-Also, the Self-Directed Guide has been translated into five (5) other languages and we are pleased to make those translations available here in the links below:
+V. Also, the Self-Directed Guide has been translated into five (5) other languages and we are pleased to make those translations available here in the links below: